hardlystrictlyjerry/hardlystrictlyjerry.github.io/spire.md

 This will download a copy of the project to your phone.
 If you accidentally delete all the tracks or something, you can recover by deleting the project and downloading a new copy.
 Nothing you do on your phone will affect the Spire projects in the cloud.

+If, when you try to download the project, it says "Oops!", that's because the person who uploaded the project did not leave the Spire project open long enough for downloading to complete.
+Contact them to fix it.

 **3. Record additional tracks on your Spire Project copy.**

 Once you have a local copy of your project open, you are ready to record new tracks.
 Here are some hints: